PapersOfMathieuNls/clever-commit/combined.md

 Further improvements to these metrics have been proposed by Nagappan *et al.* [@Nagappan2005; @Nagappan2006]  and  Zimmerman *et al.* [@Zimmermann2007; @Zimmermann2008] who used  call graphs as the main artifact for computing code metrics with a static analyzer.

-Nagappan *et al.* et proposed a technique that uses data mined from source code repository such as churns to assess the quality of a change [@Nagappan].
+Nagappan *et al.* proposed a technique that uses data mined from source code repository such as churns to assess the quality of a change [@Nagappan].
 Hassan *et al* and Ostrand *et al* used past changes and defects to predict buggy locations  [@Hassan2005], [@Ostrand2005].
 Their methods rely on various heuristics to identify the locations that are most likely to introduce a defect.
 Kim *et al* [@Kim2007a] proposed the bug cache approach, which is an improved technique over Hassan and Holt's approach [@Hassan2005].
 Rahman and Devanbu found that, in general, process-based metrics perform as good as  code-based metrics [@rahman2013].

 Other studies that aim to predict risky changes use the entropy of a given change [@SunghunKim2008; @Hassan2009] and the size of the change combined with files being changed [@Kamei2013].